 During your preoperative consultation your surgeon will review your history, medical records, PSA values, and any available radiology films or reports.

 You will then undergo a full physical examination followed by a discussion of treatment options for your stage of prostate cancer.

 Your glass pathology slides will be submitted for review by the Johns Hopkins Pathology Department.
 Results of this review require 1-2 weeks after which the slides will automatically be sent back to the original facility from which they came.

-If your surgeon decides that you are a candidate for robotic assisted radical prostatectomy, you will then meet with a Patient Service Surgery Coordinator, to schedule a date for your operation.
-Any scheduling changes can be made directly through her at 410-955-4048 for Johns Hopkins Hospital and 410-550-0412 for Johns Hopkins Bayview Medical Center.
+If your surgeon decides that you are a candidate for robot assisted radical prostatectomy (RARP), you will then meet with a Patient Service Surgery Coordinator, to schedule a date for your operation.
+Any scheduling changes can be made directly through that individual at 410-955-4048 for Johns Hopkins Hospital and 410-550-0412 for Johns Hopkins Bayview Medical Center.